Scott Bessent: Tenure

 On January 28, 2025, Bessent was sworn in as the 79th secretary of the treasury by U.S. Supreme Court justice Brett Kavanaugh.
-Bessent became the first openly gay person to lead the U.S. Treasury Department and the second openly gay U.S. Senate-confirmed Cabinet secretary.
+Bessent became the first openly gay person to lead the U.S. Treasury Department, the first openly gay U.S. Senate-confirmed Cabinet member in a Republican administration, and the second openly gay U.S. Senate-confirmed Cabinet secretary.

 On January 31, 2025, Bessent granted the Department of Government Efficiency team access to the Treasury Department's payment system.

-On February 3, 2025, Bessent was named the acting director of the Consumer Financial Protection Bureau; he immediately ordered the agency to halt all work.
+On February 3, 2025, he was named the acting director of the Consumer Financial Protection Bureau; he immediately ordered the agency to halt all work.

-In February, Bessent and acting United States secretary of commerce Jeremy Pelter were tasked with implementing a United States sovereign wealth fund.
+In February 2025, Bessent and acting United States Secretary of Commerce Jeremy Pelter were tasked with implementing a United States sovereign wealth fund.

-In April 2025, Trump initially named Gary Shapley as Commissioner of Internal Revenue, but Shapley was soon replaced by Michael Faulkender, Bessent's preferred pick, after Bessent lobbied Trump.
-This led to a dispute between Bessent and Elon Musk, reportedly causing a shouting match.